 Legend has it that if you take even a tiny shard of broken glass, a nail or other remnant of mining life, bad luck will follow.
 Yes…take a piece of scrap metal and your life will take a turn for the worse, accompanied by nightmares.

 (Don’t tell anyone, but that is a rumor started by California State Park staff to discourage visitors from taking mementos home.
-It seems to work, because theft of items has dropped significantly.)
+It seems to work because theft of items has dropped significantly.)

 Tips for Visiting the Bodie Historic Site

-- Bodie is BYO.
+• Bodie is BYO.
 This is an actual ghost town minus a fancy gift shop and nearby latte stand.
 You won’t even find a vending machine, so bring plenty of water and snacks.

-- It’s not stroller friendly.
-Unless you have a tough stroller ready to take on the Baha, this is a place for baby wearing.
+• It’s not stroller-friendly.
+Unless you have a tough stroller ready to take on the Baha, this is a place for baby-wearing.

-- Use the facilities before you walk into the ghost town.
+• Use the facilities before you walk into the ghost town.
 There’s a modern restroom in the parking lot before starting your ghost town exploration.

-- Lather up with sunscreen.
+• Lather up with sunscreen.
 And wear a hat.
 Remember, you’re in the desert!

 Getting To Bodie CA

 Visiting Bodie isn’t just a quick stop on a California road trip.
 Getting there takes some effort.
-The ghost town is located in a remote area in the Eastern Sierra Nevada Mountain range, close to Bridgeport, June Lake and Yosemite National Park. it’s in Mono County, about an hour north of Mono Lake on Highway 395.
+The ghost town is located in a remote area in the Eastern Sierra Nevada Mountain range, close to Bridgeport, June Lake and Yosemite National Park.
+It’s in Mono County, about an hour north of Mono Lake on Highway 395.
 The last 13 miles to Bodie on California 270 is a bumpy but drivable road.

 However, and this is a big however, the last three miles consist of a dirt road with washboards.
 While we admire physically fit people with sculpted washboards on their chests, these washboards make driving extremely difficult.
 We drove our RV and actually had two screws come loose and several drawers pop open from the jostling and bumping.

-I was told the California State Park department doesn’t pave the last three miles to keep with the authentic atmosphere of traveling back in time.
+I was told the California State Park department doesn’t pave the last three miles to keep the authentic atmosphere of traveling back in time.

 Leave a Reply